srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     </copy>
     ```

-## Task 2: Enabling or Disabling the Oracle ORAchk or Oracle EXAchk Daemon to Start Automatically
+## Task 2: Enable or Disable Oracle ORAchk or Oracle EXAchk Daemon to Start Automatically

 Installing Oracle Autonomous Health Framework as **root** on Linux or Solaris automatically sets up and runs the Oracle ORAchk or Oracle EXAchk daemon.